 Grievance: A student who believes that a decision affecting some aspect of their university life has been unfair or unreasonable may have grounds for initiating a grievance.
-For information, see St. Jerome's University Policy on Student Petitions and Grievances.
+Read the St. Jerome's University Policy on Student Petitions and Grievances, www.sju.ca/sites/default/files/upload file/PLCY AOM Student-Petitions-and-Grievances 20151211-SJUSCapproved.pdf.